coreinfrastructure/best-practices-badge/doc/background.md

 -   Licensing: Your code does not have per-file licensing \[ +10 points of FAIL \].

-Obviously a high score does not always doom a project to fail, nor does a low score guarantee success.
+A high score does not always doom a project to fail, nor does a low score guarantee success.
 However, it can provide
 a simple metric to point out potential issues in a FLOSS project.